aevri/barrie-bear/barrie_bear.md

 stay here and guard the telescope, while we go and make enquiries."
-Poor Heigh, he realised that he was too big to go to sea in one of those little dinghys, and with a sad expression on his face, he could do nothing but reluctantly ﬁh’agree.
+Poor Heigh, he realised that he was too big to go to sea in one of those little dinghys, and with a sad expression on his face, he could do nothing but reluctantly agree.

 The others made their way down the cliff face via a steep and very rough track.
 When they arrived on the beach, they went